luau-lang/rfcs/docs/amended-require-resolution.md

 ### Removing `paths`

-As part of the push to make require statements more explicit, we will remove `paths`, as aliases defined in `aliases` serve a similar purpose and are more explicit.
+As part of the push to make require expressions more explicit, we will remove `paths`, as aliases defined in `aliases` serve a similar purpose and are more explicit.

 ### Throw an error if multiple files matched